 Using PMML Models in InterSystems IRIS

-This article discusses how to use InterSystems IRIS™ PMML (Predictive Modelling Markup Language) runtime support.
+This article discusses how to use the InterSystems IRIS Data Platform™ runtime support for PMML (Predictive Modelling Markup Language).
 It discusses the following topics:

 PMML (Predictive Modelling Markup Language) is an XML-based standard that expresses analytics models.
 It provides a way for applications to define statistical and data mining models so that they can be easily reused and shared.
 The standard is particularly helpful because the analytics tools used to generate models (tools such as PMML:R, KNIME, SAS, and SPSS) are very different in architecture from the tools used in an InterSystems IRIS or production environment.